Logiqx/gps-details/docs/devices/coros/firmware/README.md

 ## COROS Firmware

+Date created: 22 Sep 2024

+Date updated: 22 Sep 2025

 ### Background

-Several COROS firmware releases during 2024 have been problematic for the speedsurfing community.
-This page captures the various issues, listing the 2024 firmware releases in reverse-chronological order.
+Several of the COROS firmware releases during 2024 are problematic for the speedsurfing community.
+This page captures the various issues, listing the COROS firmware releases since the start of 2024 in reverse-chronological order.

-Current status:
+The task of testing new firmware releases has become extremely onerous, so I have not done any testing in 2025 since the 3.0808.0 release.
+Hopefully the firmware releases following 3.0808.0 are ok, but I do not know for sure.

+General advice for watches with broken firmware:

 - APEX Pro or VERTIX with firmware 3.0508.0 or 3.0510.0 should be downgraded to 3.0309.0
-- APEX 2 or APEX 2 Pro are advised to upgrade to firmware 3.0808.0
+- APEX 2 or APEX 2 Pro are only really advised to upgrade if they have a broken firmware
-- VERTIX 2 or VERTIX 2S are advised to upgrade to firmware 3.0808.0
+- VERTIX 2 or VERTIX 2S are only really advised to upgrade if they have a broken firmware

-Fixing your watch:
+Downgrading your firmware:

 - If you wish to downgrade to 3.0309.0 on your APEX Pro or VERTIX then written [instructions](3.0309.0/install.md) are available!
+- If you wish to downgrade to 3.0708.1113 beta on your VERTIX 2 and VERTIX 2s then written [instructions](3.0708.1113/install.md) are available!

 Prior to reviewing the finer details on this page it is advisable to read the article about [sampling rates and aliasing](../../../general/aliasing/README.md).
 It would also be beneficial to read the [article](../windsurfing/README.md) comparing the windsurfing and speedsurfing activities on COROS watches.